ms/buildtogether.tech/src/research.md

-If there is one "law" of software development that most practitioners have heard of, it is <span g="brooks_law" i="Brook's Law">Brooks' Law</span>: adding people to a late project makes it later. <cite>Meneely2011</cite> explores the correlation between adding people to a team and the quality of the software the team works on.
+If there is one "law" of software development that most practitioners have heard of, it is <span g="brooks_law" i="Brook's Law">Brooks' Law</span>: adding people to a late project makes it later. [% b Meneely2011 %] explores the correlation between adding people to a team and the quality of the software the team works on.
 The paper reports that adding people is correlated with a later increase in software quality, but adding them too quickly (that is, at a faster